Boulder County government offices closed Thursday, Nov. 28, and Friday, Nov. 29, for the Thanksgiving holiday.

 • Better understand triggers for using tobacco.
 Try writing down ten things that to do and have that list ready when a craving or an urge to use tobacco arrives.

-• Track progress.
-Think about ways to reward accomplishments.
+• Track your progress and think about ways to reward accomplishments.

 • Reflect on ways to help manage stress.
 Here are a few ideas: